Khaalex1/DM_and_ML_portfolio/README.md

 By Y. SCHLOSSER, T. ADELEKE, A. KHA, S. SHAH, A. HARIS

-This repo contains a portfolio made for the course of Data-Mining (F21DL), delivered by Mrs Komendantskaya at Heriot-Watt University.
+This repo contains a portfolio made for the course of Data-Mining (F21DL) at Heriot-Watt University.
 Different classical Machine Learning techniques were employed to classify brain tumors from an MRI dataset.
 Neural networks are investigated in the last 2 labs.
 We present in this README a short summary of the 10 labs.

 ## Lab 1 : Dataset choice